mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 ## Resource oriented costs tracking

-Because Google Cloud Platform billings are oriented around projects, products and SKUs, the built-in cost reports are focused on projects, products and SKUs as well.
+Because Google Cloud Platform billings are oriented around projects, services and SKUs, the built-in cost reports are focused on projects, services and SKUs as well.
-Below you can find the real example of the report for my primary project, the costs for the last 30 days grouped by the cloud product.
+Below you can find the real example of the report for my primary project, the costs for the last 30 days grouped by the cloud service.
 As you can see "BigQuery" is a dominant factor in the billing.

 ![Billing dashboard](/assets/images/finops_cloud_billing_report.webp)